 📈 Net trade detracted 0.8ppt from growth (⬇️ from nil)

-The headline only stayed positive on the back of a surge in private investment, and even that came with a sting in the tail.
-Business investment in machinery and equipment jumped 16.3%, driven by data centre buildouts in NSW and Victoria.
-But almost all of that kit was imported, so the same spending that propped up the growth number also blew out imports and dragged net trade down 0.8 points.
-It tipped Australia into its first trade deficit since 2017.
-Strip out the data centre story and this was a weak quarter.
-Government spending added nothing, and household consumption was soft with discretionary spending essentially flat.
+While headline growth stayed positive it was propped up by a surge in private investment.
+Business investment in machinery and equipment jumped 16.3%, almost entirely driven by data center construction.
+All most all of this new equipment was imported, so the same spending that propped up the growth number also blew out imports and dragged net trade down, tipping Australia into its first trade deficit since 2017.
+Strip out the data centre spending and this was a really weak quarter.
+Government spending added nothing, and household consumption was soft.

-The productivity number is the one that should worry everyone.
-Output per hour worked went backwards 0.6% and is barely positive over the year at 0.3%.
-At the same time, real unit labour costs turned back up.
+The productivity number is the bigger concern.
+Output per hour worked went backwards 0.6% and is barely positive over the year.
+At the same time, real unit labour costs ticked back up.
 In plain terms, we are paying more for each unit of output, which is exactly the dynamic that keeps domestic inflation sticky.
-With the RBA already hiking into the fuel shock, a fresh deterioration in productivity gives them even less room to move.
-The fall in household savings tells the same story from the other side, with the ratio dropping to 6.2% as families run down their buffers to cover higher fuel and energy costs.
+This has been a long running issue for the Australia economy and it's a problem that needs to be addressed (clearly the rapid rollout of AI isn't helping).
+The only way to sustainably grow real incomes and standards of living is to improve productivity.